Your web browser is outdated and may be insecure

 Independent health and social care in Scotland

 As RCN Lead Nurse for Independent Health and Social Care in Scotland, Carol Dale's job is to champion you and your colleagues, no matter your role or setting.
-She brings specialist experience across all areas of independent health and social care.
+Her work involves:

-• Helping shape RCN strategy, campaigns, and policy to reflect the real issues you face
+• Helping shape our strategy, campaigns and policy to reflect the real issues you face

-If you can’t find what you’re looking for, please contact Carol Dale, our Lead Nurse for Independent Health and Social Care in Scotland, at Carol.Dale@rcn.org.uk
+If you can’t find what you’re looking for, please contact Carol.Dale@rcn.org.uk.

 Carol DaleCarol Dale, RCN Scotland Lead Nurse for IHSC in Scotland.